Colleges where graduates have the most student debt - Magnolia State Live

 Several court cases have continued to stall forgiveness efforts, tying up the execution of debt cancellation in legal purgatory.
 The sheer volume of applications has also created a backlog of roughly 2 million candidates, resulting in wait times exceeding three months.
 Further delaying the loan forgiveness process for many applicants are ongoing proceedings in a $6 billion settlement against a group of colleges, many of which are private for-profit institutions accused of defrauding students and other misconduct.
 Several colleges named in the settlement have appealed the decision.

-As college enrollment continues to decline due to various factors—lack of affordability, fear of taking on debt, and doubts about the value of a degree, among others—making an informed decision about which college to attend has taken on an even greater sense of urgency.
-Stacker ranked the 35 colleges with the highest median debt after graduation, using Department of Education data on more than 5,200 U.S. colleges for the 2020-21 school year.
-Where tuition information was unavailable from College Scorecard, costs were retrieved from the schools’ respective websites.

 This analysis only includes loans accumulated while at the school awarding the graduation credentials—it doesn’t include private loans, parent loans, or loans originated at other schools for transfer students.
-Average annual costs, compiled by the DOE, include tuition, housing, materials, and fees, minus the average grants and scholarships awarded.
-They are listed, along with estimated enrollment, but don’t factor into the ranking.
+Average annual costs include tuition, housing, materials, and fees, minus the average grants and scholarships awarded.
+Where cost information was unavailable from the DOE’s College Scorecard, costs were retrieved from the schools’ respective websites.
+Annual costs are listed, along with estimated enrollment, but don’t factor into the ranking.

 Many schools on the list are private for-profit schools, which have long been embroiled in accusations of predatory lending behavior.
 Religious schools and art and design institutions are also frequent additions.
 Only one school on the list is a public university.